shin-imai/katacoda-scenarios/k8s-fundamental/Pods-02/step3.md

       name: sample-file-cm
 ```

-There are more options to use ConfigMap as a volume.
+There are more options about ConfigMap as a volume.
 Please see `kubectl explain pod.spec.volumes.configMap` for more detail.